mezereon-co/bigcommerce-stencil-fortune/README.md

 # bigcommerce-stencil-fortune

-UI Components for Bigcommerce Fortune Theme
+UI Components for BigCommerce Fortune Theme

 - **Performance** - results provided in milliseconds.
 - **Scalability** - SaaS software is hosted in Google Cloud.